About MGB Model Railroad Club

 (a decoder) which allows it to receive instructions from the DCC system.
 Each locomotive has a unique DCC address

 (sort of like a house number), which under our system, is the same as its locomotive number.
-We currently have many
+Some of our locomotives have sound decoders installed in them, which adds to their realism.

-Upon moving into Brett's home, we began construction on a new layout in May 2005 (now known as version 2).
+When Brett moved to Durden Road, construction on a new layout (now known as version 2) began in May 2005.
 We didn't finish version 2 before

 realizing that we'd made some serious errors in judgment.
 Mainly, after visiting some other really outstanding layouts, we decided that